 Congressman Jim McGovern represents the Second District of Massachusetts in the United States House of Representatives.
-He is a tireless champion for his home state and a global leader working to end hunger, protect human rights, and promote peace.
-He believes public service should be about bringing people together and working to make life better for all our families.
+He is a champion for the people of his home state of Massachusetts, and a global leader working to end hunger, protect human rights, and promote peace.
+He believes public service should be about bringing us together and working to make life better for all our families.

 Jim has been the top Democrat on the powerful House Rules Committee since 2018, serving as Chairman during the 116th and 117th Congress.
 Jim has worked hard on the Rules Committee to change business as usual on Capitol Hill and make Congress work in a more open, transparent, bipartisan way.
 For example, he put in place rules to give all Members of Congress more time to read bills.
 He required that bills to go through the committee process instead of just being written behind closed doors, and he created a new office to recruit and retain congressional staff that reflect the diversity of the American people.

 On the House Agriculture Committee, Jim has been a global leader in the fight to end hunger.
 He fought for and successfully secured a White House Conference on Hunger, Nutrition, and Health to make ending hunger a national priority.
 Thanks to Jim's advocacy and tireless work, military families are being screened for hunger for the first time ever, families with children get enhanced food benefits, schools are able to provide more nutritious meals, and America now has a plan to end hunger within the decade.

 Jim has spent his career in public service working to strengthen America's global leadership when it comes to protecting human rights and promoting peace.
 He serves on two commissions which monitor, investigate and advocate on behalf of international human rights, the rule of law, and good governance: the Congressional-Executive Commission on China, and the bipartisan Tom Lantos Human Rights Commission.